Skip to main content

 5. Myth: True meaning in life can only be found by deeper spiritual experiences.

-Fact: Meaning in life is not necessarily a "aha!" moment from on a spiritual, philosophical, or transcendental experience but can be from mundane everyday experiences of pleasure and satisfaction.
+Fact: Meaning in life is not necessarily a "aha!" moment from a spiritual, philosophical, or transcendental experience but can be from mundane everyday experiences of pleasure and satisfaction.

 6. Myth: Meaning in life is stable over time.

 Fact: Meaning in life changes over time.
 When people are deprived of a source of meaning in life, they first try to explore their existing sources of meaning to make up for the deficit.
 And if this fails, they look to add entirely new sources.
-For example, a person in their mid-life may turn to their family and hobbies when career goals cease to be a viable source of meaning in life.
+For example, a person in midlife may turn to family and hobbies when career goals cease to be a viable source of meaning in life.

 7. Myth: Meaning in life has to be something tangible.